KnowledgeForwardSolutions/CheckDigits.Net/README.md

 detecting capabilities of the Modulus 11 algorithm (detecting all single digit transcription errors and all two digit transposition errors).

+The NHS algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details

 * Valid characters - decimal digits ('0' - '9')